-2.1 Startup and preprocessing
+3.1 Startup and preprocessing

-In a cold start scenario we may not know, in advance, which features are useful to predict the target.
-Thus, we apply a minimal preprocessing depending only on the schema of the data fields collected by the system.
-The transformations applied are now described.
+In our experiments we train random forest (RF) classifiers, which require a suitable set of engineered features.
+In a cold start scenario we may not know in advance which features are useful to predict the target.
+Thus, we apply a preprocessing pipeline using, as minimal information, the schema of the raw data fields collected by the system.
+The two transformations in the pipeline are described next.

-Automatic Feature Engineering: We use Feedzai's AutoML tool [12], which generates a feature engineering plan based only on raw data fields.
-This only requires a file specifying, e.g., grouping entities, numerical fields, or the semantics of fields to be used in pre-defined types of feature engineering operations, together with a specification of window durations to compute profile feature aggregations (e.g., count of transactions per card in the last hour).
+Automatic Feature Engineering: We use Feedzai's AutoML tool, which can generate automatically a feature engineering plan based only on the semantics of the raw fields.
+This only requires a semantic mapping file to tag the raw fields (specifying, e.g., grouping entities, numerical fields, or the semantics of fields to be used in pre-defined types of feature engineering operations), together with a specification of window durations to compute profile feature aggregations (e.g., count of transactions per card in the last hour).
+Further details on Feedzai's AutoML are found in reference [14].